Stephenson Adjusting life in the GMHL

 The Renegades hope Stephenson continues to grow as a player as the team continues its quest to take home the Russell Cup this season.

-Our Renegades Elite Hockey training programs and Carnavale tournament teams for players in the 2002-2008 age groups are open for registration.
+NEW!
+Our 2023 Elite Renegades May Goalie training program for Toronto area players in the 2002-2008 age groups is now open for registration.